Winter Trails

 CPF’s winter trails are multi-use trails enjoyed by cross-country skiers, snowshoers, dogwalkers, fat tire bikers, and in the case of the South Trail, snowmobilers.
 By following these few rules of winter trail etiquette, we can improve the experience for everyone.

-When walking on snowy trails, snowshoes are preferred to prevent “post-holing”—when your legs sink deep into the snow with each step—unless snow conditions are very firm.
+When walking on snowy trails, snowshoes are preferred unless snow conditions are very firm.
+This prevents “post-holing”—when your legs sink deep into the snow with each step.

 On trails where tracks have been set for cross-country skiing by grooming machines or where skiers have established well-travelled tracks, please be sure to walk/snowshoe in the flat packed area and not in the ski tracks.

 We know that we can’t keep the dogs out of the ski tracks entirely, but if we humans can do our part, it helps!
-As is the case in all seasons, please clean up after your pets.
+As is the case in all seasons, we ask that you leash your dog when using CPF trails and please clean up after your pets.
 Please remove all used waste bags from the trail and parking area.
 CPF properties are carry-in, carry-out.

 Safe Winter Recreation Guidelines